Soojin-Lee0819/connectionsLab/Project2/README.md

 ## Playtesting

 I conducted a playtesting to check if the players understand the instruction and game mechanic that is rather complicated.
 To read all these instructions was too complicated for the players.

-## Pick cards Randomly
+## Pick cards (clues) Randomly

  <img src="images/randomcards.jpg" width="600">

 To simulate this random picking card (throwing dice mechanic) I originally coded in a way that it picks 5 random cards everytime when the button is pressed.
 I have set an array for each color.
-Each array has 5 different shape images assigned with numbers between 1-5, and when the button is pressed, it picks the random number, and the shape of that number is displayed.
+Each array has 5 different shape images assigned with the numbers between 1-5, and when the button is pressed, it picks the random number, and the shape of that number is displayed.
 This part was coded successfully.

 However, the code for checking the correct answer was really complicated.
 As a solution, I decided to create a random set of clues in advance, and bring these set randomly as such: